-A SQL Server Always On Availability Group is a high-availability (HA) and disaster-recovery (DR) solution.
+A SQL Server Always On availability group is a high-availability (HA), disaster-recovery (DR), and scale-out solution.
 It provides HA for groups of databases on direct attached storage.
 It supports multiple secondaries for integrated HA and DR, automatic failure detection, fast transparent failover, and read load balancing.
 This broad set of capabilities allows you to achieve optimal availability SLAs for your workloads.

-SQL Server Always On Availability Groups were first introduced in SQL Server 2012 and have been improved with each release.
+SQL Server availability groups were first introduced in SQL Server 2012 and have been improved with each release.
 This feature is now available on Linux.
-To accommodate SQL Server workloads with rigorous business continuity requirements, Always On Availability Groups run on all supported Linux OS distributions.
-Also, all capabilities that make Availability Groups a flexible, integrated and efficient HA DR solution are available on Linux as well.
+To accommodate SQL Server workloads with rigorous business continuity requirements, availability groups run on all supported Linux OS distributions.
+Also, all capabilities that make availability groups a flexible, integrated and efficient HA DR solution are available on Linux as well.
 These include:

 - Multi-database failover An availability group supports a failover environment for a set of user databases, known as availability databases.